Stencyl/stencylpedia/chapter-3/animations.md

 And what about the Bow and Arrow, holding a shield and... you get the picture.

-## The Bottom Line
+#### The Bottom Line
 In cases like these, **it's better to create a new actor rather than add more animations**.
-This is particularly applicable when an actor equips items that slightly alter the appearance and could be accurately and convincingly drawn separately.
+This is particularly applicable when an actor equips items that don't alter his animation and could be convincingly drawn separately.

 ![zelda-link-sword-animation](http://static.stencyl.com/pedia2/ch3/animation/image01.png)